roryza/symmetrical-chainsaw/README.md

 ### Known Issues
 - The currencies list is only loaded once.
 Theoretically this could change, and this would require a code change to "refresh"
 - The 60 minutes that rates are cached is an approximation of the refreshing on the free API.
 It is possible a value in the cache is still used when a new rate is available via the API.
-We could change this to always use the cached rate then the latest rate however that would increase the number of API requests substantially.
+We could change this to always use the cached rate and then the latest rate however that would increase the number of API requests substantially.
-- Their isn't a "nice" refresh dialog.
-SW will basically always skip waiting.
+- Their isn't a "friendly" request to refresh dialog when the SW is updated.
+SW will always skip waiting.
+Could result in a "double page load" when a user revisits and there have been updates.

 ### Nice to haves
 - Detect when the user is offline and show a warning